bingnaa/-bwj224-S23-CodeLab1-week4/README.md

 # Data Directory Practice with Lists

-Continued building on game from last week: now has a high score list that displays the top 3 scores at the beginning screen.
-Show the top 3 high scores at the GameOver Screen.
+Continued building on game from last week: now has a high score list that displays the top 3 scores at the ending screen.